-What would ordinarily be called rape but does not involve a penis is generally charged as forcible sexual penetration with a foreign object.
-In this case, the object does not need to be foreign to the human body itself as a finger can count, but generally is an object —such as a bottle, broom or dildo.
-Additionally, while the law specifies “forcible sexual penetration,” any form of penetration without sufficient consent violates the law.
+What would ordinarily be called rape but does not involve a penis or mouth is generally charged as forcible sexual penetration with a foreign object.
+Under Penal Code section 289 (PC), the object does not need to be foreign to the human body itself as even a finger can count, which is sometimes referred to as “digital penetration with a foreign object” since, in this case, the term “digit” means a finger or toe.
+In most cases, this type of sexual penetration generally involves an actual foreign object —such as a bottle, broom, or dildo, being inserted into a genital or anal orifice.

-So, for example, if a frat house inserts a bottle into a passed out pledge’s anus as part of a hazing ritual, that would be a violation of the law.
-Similarly, if a man threatens a woman with a knife to allow him to insert his finger into her vagina, he would be breaking the law.
-Additionally, if a woman inserted a dildo into a mentally challenged woman’s vagina and that woman was considered too mentally incompetent to consent to the penetration, it would be a violation of the law.
-The same would also be true if the woman inserted a dildo into a woman under 18, who is not considered mature enough to consent under the state’s statutory rape laws.
+The legal definition of forcible penetration is broad, and this law has many applications.
+If a frat member inserts a bottle into a passed out pledge’s anus as part of a hazing ritual, that would be sexual assault with a foreign object, even if the incident was not explicitly sexual in nature.
+Additionally, if a person inserted a dildo into the vagina of someone considered too mentally incompetent to consent to a sexual act, it would be a violation of the law even if no outright force was used.
+Similarly, sexually penetrating an intoxicated person with a foreign object is illegal if the individual was considered too drunk or high to consent.
+The same would also be true if someone inserted a dildo into the anus of someone under 18, who is still considered too young to consent under the state’s statutory rape laws.

-As you can tell, this is a pretty broad law with many applications.
-If you aren’t sure if a particular action would violate the law, a Vista sex crime attorney can help answer any questions you may have.
+If you aren’t sure if a particular action would violate the law, an attorney can help answer any questions you may have.

-If you believe you are under investigation for any sex crime, do not speak to police or your accuser without your Vista rape defense lawyer present.
-Please call Peter M. Liss at (760) 643-4050 to schedule a free initial consultation to discuss your case.
+If you have been accused of violating 289 (PC), please call attorney Peter M. Liss at (760) 643-4050 for more information and to schedule a free initial consultation to discuss your case.

 Creative Commons Image by yabrembre02